Dwelle: Tiny Prefab A-Frame House

 There is just something quintessentially domestic about that most basic of building shapes we come to recognize and represent in our earliest childhood sketches.
-This prefab manages to capture that essence without tapping too much into impractical sentimentality – it lacks that sense of self-sacrifice all too common in cramped dwelling designs.
+This prefab house manages to capture that essence without tapping too much into impractical sentimentality – it lacks that sense of self-sacrifice all too common in cramped dwelling designs.
 Yes, it’s a “tiny house,” but it’s more livable than you might think.

 Behind its basic outline and beyond its shockingly small amount of space (250 square feet) are a series of simple and effective techniques for maximizing interior space and minimizing the building’s ecological footprint.